• Home

 Simple Partnership (Einfache Gesellschaft) Contractual relationship between two or more individuals or companies relating to a specific project.

-Cooperative (Genossenschaft) Union of min seven persons (with no upper limit) organised as an entity mainly by agricultural and/or large retail organisations.
+Cooperative (Genossenschaft) Union of minimum of seven persons (with no upper limit) organised as an entity mainly by agricultural and/or large retail organisations.

 Branch Locally registered branch office of Foreign Corporation.